-Cyfarthfa Plan will Reveal World Importance of Crucible of Industrial Revolution - Business News Wales
+Cyfarthfa Plan Will Reveal World Importance Of Crucible Of Industrial Revolution - Business News Wales

 The plan also places a strong emphasis on education.
 It proposes a ‘co-creation centre’ at the castle to extend the castle’s education and outreach programme, while also reserving a site at the confluence of the Taff and Taf Fechan rivers for a possible new environmental institute that could be linked to a higher education institution.

-A project of national as well as local importance, the Cyfarthfa Plan will use our past, and Merthyr’s story in particular, as a springboard to address the challenges of the 21st century.
+“The Ian Ritchie team have produced an immensely rich and exciting report that opens up a multitude of opportunities to use our past, and Merthyr’s story in particular, as a springboard to address the challenges of the 21st century.
+This a project of national as well as local importance.”

-The vision is one of transformation; working in harmony with nature to celebrate our heritage for the benefit of future generations.
-As Chair of The Cyfarthfa Foundation, I welcome your support because, together, I know that we’ll make it happen.